size-ecology-group/size-ecology-site/content/projects/Modelling Tools/index.md

 tags:
 - Size and traits

-title: 'Predicting changes in population size, body size and other traits'
+title: 'Modelling and analytical tools'
 ---

 ## **Create a free website with Academic using Markdown, Jupyter, or RStudio.
 Choose a beautiful # color theme and build anything with the Page Builder - over 40 _widgets_, _themes_, and # _language packs_ included!**